Kits distributed in 2017

-Heart to Heart International was stationed in Marshalltown, Iowa, assessing needs of those affected by the tornadoes that ripped through the town on July 19, 2018.
+Heart to Heart International deployed and arrived in Marshalltown, Iowa after a tornado destroyed the town on July 19, 2018.
 The hospital took a direct hit and HHl sprung into action within an hour of initial reports of damaged buildings and injuries.

 HHI’s Mobile Medical Unit helped fill the gap with medicines, supplies, lab capability and exam rooms.
 The PowrServ team helped by distributing kits to those cleaning up houses and neighborhoods.

 2,843 hygiene kits were distributed throughout the affected areas, along with 18, 943 bottles of water and 27 disaster clean up kits.
 The hygiene kits that were distributed were built by Thrivent Financial, Ecolab, FedEx, and BD.

 Hurricane Michael, a Category 4 hurricane with winds of 155 mph, made landfall on the Florida Panhandle on October 10, 2018.
 The powerful storm uprooted trees, downed power lines, destroyed buildings and threw vehicles through the air.
 57 deaths were attributed to the storm, and it caused at least $15 billion in damage in the United States.